USPS and Election Mail Resources

 When should I mail my ballot?

 The USPS recommends that you mail a week before Election Day.
 After that, we recommend using an official ballot drop box.
-Drop boxes are open until 8 p.m. on November 3.
-For a personalized list of drop box locations and voting centers, sign in to VoteWA.gov or view a list of locations that will be open during the General on our Current Election Information page.
+Drop boxes are open until 8 p.m. on Election Day.
+For a personalized list of drop box locations and voting centers, sign in to VoteWA.gov or view a list of locations that will be open during the Election on our Current Election Information page.

 General FAQs regarding the USPS and election mail can be found at USPS.com.